bllagoje/bllagoje/README.md

 Hi 👋 My name is Blagoje Draskovic
 ==================================

-Web Developer
 --------------------------

-Web developer with a Bachelor of Honours in Business Informatics.
-Skilled in JavaScript, React, NodeJS, MongoDB, SQL, ...

 * 🌍  I'm based in Novi Sad, Serbia
 * ✉️  You can contact me at [bllagoje@gmail.com](mailto:bllagoje@gmail.com)